 - Knowing what could likely cause your business harm

 Most successful phishing campaigns tend to be very targeted (Spear Phishing and BEC), going after specific job functions in the organization that have access to or manage critical data and finances – C-level, HR, IT, Accounting and Finance.
 This is where cybercriminals pull emotional levers like trust and fear to get employees to take the bait.
 Focus on securing those areas of the business as an initial priority, yet don’t stop there.
-Successful anti-phishing programs need to touch all employees.
+Successful anti-phishing programs need to touch all employees through cyber intelligence training.

 SMBs should focus on three key areas to help defend against phishing attacks: